syepesc/iclash/docs/data_throughput.md

 ## 🧮 Database Throughput

 While estimating the number of HTTP requests is fairly straightforward, database throughput is more nuanced and highly dependent on the underlying schema design.
-For a deeper dive into the database structure and data retention strategy, see the [iClash Data Documentation](../README.md#1-do-data).
+For a deeper dive into the database structure and data retention strategy, see the [iClash Database Documentation](./database_schemas.md).

 - **Clans**:
   - 1 record per clan, 2500 bytes per record for every new clan insertion.